udnie/dots/README.md

 The **star** in scrollPanel isn't currently designed to be dragged to the canvas, but without it none of this would exist.

-I use the graphicsitem **zValue()** as a means to order the six graphic types which share the scene items list.
+I use the graphicsitem **zValue()** as a means to order the seven graphic types which share the scene items list.
 There are two functions, toFront() and lastZval() that help to make sure the different types I've created are good neighbors.

 #### types and zValue range
 | scene.item  | type  | zValue |